-As the leading Canadian conference dedicated to captive insurance, this event brought together leading risk managers, captive owners, domiciles and corporate insurance professionals.
-Some of the key topics we covered were:
+As the only Canadian conference dedicated to captive insurance, this is the must-attend event for current and prospective captive owners, domiciles, risk managers and corporate insurance professionals.

 Patrick Walker is Senior Manager, Group Risk Financing, for Rio Tinto, one of the largest mining companies in the world.
 He is currently the president of one captive insurance company, and on the board of another.
 Mr. Walker believes that a strategic approach to complex, integrated, global insurance risks, is crucial in the world of international captives.
 With a degree in economics and an MBA in Finance, Mr. Walker understands intimately the relationships between risk, reward, and return on investment.
 One of his favorite axioms?
 “I’m a risk manager, not a risk avoider”.